ficoncei/Online-learning-framework/README.md

 - Expected SARSA - an off-policy algorithm, variant of SARSA that has an update rule that accounts for the expected value of the action a_{n+1}, i.e., considers both the probability of selecting an action and the action value of that same action.

 # How to play with the framework
 The framework has all the code bulked in one .c file.
 It has several parameters related to the system model that can be tuned.
 Double Q-learning or Expected SARSA can be chosen as the learning algorithm.
 Learning time can be tuned and the framework outputs files where the learned policies, the current Q-tables and the number of visits to each state-action pair are displayed for convergence control.
+All policies learned can be simulated and consequently, any relevant data to the problem can be retrieved.